wwymak/mojo-gpu-puzzles/book/src/introduction.md

 This book takes a unique approach to teaching GPU programming: learning by solving increasingly challenging puzzles.
 Rather than traditional textbook learning, you'll immediately start writing real GPU code and seeing the results.

-The first two chapters of this book are heavily inspired by [GPU Puzzles](https://github.com/srush/GPU-Puzzles), an interactive CUDA learning project.
+The Part I and III of this book are heavily inspired by [GPU Puzzles](https://github.com/srush/GPU-Puzzles), an interactive CUDA learning project.
 This adaptation reimplements these concepts using Mojo's powerful abstractions and performance capabilities, while expanding on advanced topics with Mojo-specific optimizations.

 ## Why Mojo 🔥 for GPU Programming?